caufieldjh/network-umbra/README.md

 Uses eggNOG v.4.1 for orthology assignments.
 Can also retrieve proteomes from Uniprot, assign their proteins to orthologs, and predict interactions among those orthologs.

+Uses Entrez services.
+Change the Entrez.email value to your email address before use.

 **REQUIRES**:

 **Biopython 1.65** or more recent.
 Try installing with **pip**: